 Exhibitors should place the Festival Parking Pass on their dashboards and may park in any non-meter parking spot found on the surrounding streets.
 There are plenty of non-metered spots on Babcock (past the firehouse), Dwight, Pleasant (past the library), Stedman, Stetson, part of Green, Centre, Shailer, and Williams.
 Do not park in a metered spot as these should be left open for use by customers.

 WHITE tents are required.
 Tents are required to be weighted with at least 40 POUNDS PER LEG.
 This is to ensure that your tent is safely secured in the event of wind, and to protect yourself, your product, your neighboring exhibitors, and your customers.
 Any tents not properly weighted will be required to be taken down.

 Your tent should be placed directly against your neighbor's tent.
 Please do not leave any gaps between tents, as all available space is needed to accommodate all the vendors.
 Even a gap of six inches can throw off the layout, resulting in vendors not being able to fit in their designated spaces.
 Be a good neighbor!

-All cars should be out of the area by 10:15AM.
-The show begins at 11AM and ends at 7PM.
+All cars should be out of the area 20 minutes after your load-in time.
+The show begins at 11:00am and ends at 6:00pm.

-- Babcock street exhibitors: please try to keep the road clear for exiting cars by parking as far inside your booth space as possible
+You may park for load-out in the parking lot or along Babcock Street.
+Please try to keep the road clear for exiting cars by parking as far inside your booth space as possible.

-We have 100 vendors who will all be breaking down simultaneously.
+We have 85 plus vendors who will all be breaking down simultaneously.
 Please be patient and considerate of your neighbors and be mindful of where and how you park.
-Thank you and have a great show!!
+Thank you and have a great show!

 We ask that all artists represented at local galleries keep their pricing consistent with retail prices in those locations.
 In addition, we insist that all “seconds” be marked as such.